PaddyAlton/gotask-mcp/README.md

 ## Quickstart for Cursor IDE

-0. ensure you have the prerequisites installed and a suitable `Taskfile.yml` in your working project
+0. ensure you have the prerequisites installed
 1. clone down this repository
+2. ensure you have a suitable `Taskfile.yml` in your working project (you can use the example in this project for inspiration)
-2. in Cursor settings > MCP Servers, start a server with the following command
+3. in Cursor settings > MCP Servers, start a server with the following command:

 `uv run --with mcp --directory /path/to/gotask-mcp mcp run /path/to/gotask-mcp/src/server.py`